QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Finite baryon density and temperature

-Using the formula in Eq.~(\ref{eq:polKTem}) we can straightforwardly obtain the kaon mass at nonvanishing temperature through the vacuum pole mass condition in Eq.~(\ref{eq:polemass}) and kaon-quark coupling constant at finite temperature as well as the wave function renormalization at finite temperature via Eq.~(\ref{eq:couplinconstant}).
+Using the formula in Eq.~(\ref{eq:polKTem}) we can straightforwardly determine the kaon mass at nonvanishing temperature through the vacuum pole mass condition in Eq.~(\ref{eq:polemass}), kaon--quark coupling constant at finite temperature and wave function renormalization at finite temperature in Eq.~(\ref{eq:couplinconstant}).